By the end of this section, you will be able to:

 The Anti-Dumping Argument

 Dumping refers to selling goods below their cost of production.
 Anti-dumping laws block imports that are sold below the cost of production by imposing tariffs that increase the price of these imports to reflect their cost of production.
 Since dumping is not allowed under World Trade Organization (WTO) rules, nations that believe they are on the receiving end of dumped goods can file a complaint with the WTO.
-Anti-dumping complaints have risen in recent years, from about 100 cases per year in the late 1980s to about 200 new cases each year by the late 2000s.
+According to the WTO, between 1995 and 2020, it oversaw 137 anti-dumping disputes.
 Note that dumping cases are countercyclical.
 During recessions, case filings increase.
 During economic booms, case filings go down.
 Individual countries have also frequently started their own anti-dumping investigations.
 The U.S. government has dozens of anti-dumping orders in place from past investigations.
-In 2009, for example, some U.S. imports that were under anti-dumping orders included pasta from Turkey, steel pipe fittings from Thailand, pressure-sensitive plastic tape from Italy, preserved mushrooms and lined paper products from India, and cut-to-length carbon steel and non-frozen apple juice concentrate from China.
+In 2022, for example, some U.S. imports that were under anti-dumping orders included olives from Spain, steel from South Korea, coated paper from Indonesia, light commercial vehicles from Germany and Italy, fish fillets from Vietnam, and cellulose pulp from Canada.

 Why Might Dumping Occur?